Everything You Need to Know About The Jessner Peel

 As we explained above, chemical peels work by destroying the outer damaged layers of skin in order to reveal the healthier skin underneath.
 This process can lead to numerous skin benefits.
 Jessner Peel benefits include the following:

 - Smooths out fine lines and wrinkles

 - Reduces the appearance of acne scarring

 - May improve the overall complexion of the face

 - May lighten areas of skin discoloration

 - Restores skin to a more healthy, youthful glow

-There are several conditions that are considered to be contra indicators for anyone considering a Jessner peel.
+There are several conditions that are considered to be contraindications for anyone considering a Jessner Peel, which include the following:

 - Active cold sores, sunburn, or severe asthma